sous-chefs/confluence/README.md

 Ubuntu 12.04 Box:
 * Web UI: https://33.33.33.11/

-You can then SSH into the running VM using the `vagrant ssh` command.
+You can then SSH into the running VM using the `vagrant ssh BOX` # BOX being centos6 or ubuntu1204 command.
 The VM can easily be stopped and deleted with the `vagrant destroy` command.
 Please see the official [Vagrant documentation](http://docs.vagrantup.com/v2/cli/index.html) for a more in depth explanation of available commands.